Small Business Phone Problems: 5 Common Issues and How to Fix Them

 The Symptoms

-- You see "missed call" notifications throughout the day
+- You see "missed call" notifications scattered through the day

 - Customers say "I tried calling but couldn't get through"

-- You're checking your phone constantly, breaking concentration
+- You're checking your phone constantly, breaking your concentration mid-task

-- Voicemail fills up with brief messages or hangups
+- Voicemail fills up with brief messages or silent hangups

 Why It Happens

 You're busy doing the actual work.
 A plumber can't answer while under a sink.
 A consultant can't pick up mid-presentation.
-A shop owner can't chat while serving a customer.
+A shop owner can't have a phone conversation while serving the person in front of them.

 The Quick Fix

 Set up call forwarding when unanswered.
-After 4 rings, calls forward to:
+After 4 rings, send calls somewhere useful:

-At minimum, this ensures someone knows the caller tried.
+At minimum, this ensures someone knows the caller tried — and that you'll actually follow up.

 The Proper Solution